Ranga-Auaha-Ako/canvas-design-blocks/README.md

 This project is built on [Vite](https://vitejs.dev/) and [Svelte](https://svelte.dev/).
 To get started, you will need to have [Node.js](https://nodejs.org/en/) installed, as well as [Yarn V3](https://v3.yarnpkg.com/).

+For the custom icons, this project also makes use of Google's [PicoSVG](https://github.com/googlefonts/picosvg) library, which requires Python.
+Install it using `pip install picosvg` and ensure it is available on your path.

 Changelogs are kept to the [Keep a Changelog v1.1.0](https://keepachangelog.com/en/1.1.0/) standard.

 ### Getting Started